Integrating Aggregated Electric Vehicle Flexibilities in Unit Commitment Models using Submodular Optimization: NUMERICAL RESULTS OF THE CUTTING-PLANE ALGORITHM

 Following the EU Electricity Regulation in 2019, the \ac{ENTSO-E} began work on the \ac{ERAA} as part of a toolbox to improve comprehension of the European power system and ensure that investments and regulations today are coherent with future needs \cite{entso-e_eraa_nodate}.

 In particular, the \ac{ERAA} report provides a relatively complete and open-access dataset on the European instance, describing various aspects of the grid by electricity market node.
 In this paper, we exploit the data of the 2023.2 edition.
-In particular, this dataset gives a projected demand scenario on each node, installed generation capacities aggregated per type of production unit, capacity factors for concerned renewable energy sources, and interconnection capacities between market nodes for selected target years (2025, 2028, 2030, and 2033) and climatic scenarios (corresponding to weather conditions of historical years ranging from 1982 to 2016).

 Using this data, we were able to implement a seven-country \ac{UC} problem centered around the French market node.
 In this problem, we consider a total of 64 aggregated production units (nuclear, thermal, and hydroelectric plants), renewable energy sources being integrated to the residual demand.